-- BEST OVERALL: Keter – 241008 Masterloader Resin Rolling Tool Box
+- BEST OVERALL: DeWalt ToughSystem 2.0 Tool Box

-- BEST BANG FOR THE BUCK: beyond by BLACK+DECKER Tool Box Bundle
+- BEST BANG FOR THE BUCK: Big Red Torin 19-Inch Portable Steel Tool Box

-- BEST FOR MECHANICS: GEARWRENCH 20inch 3 Drawer Steel Tool Box, Black
+- BEST FOR MECHANICS: Craftsman 20-Inch 3 Drawer Metal Tool Box

-Choosing the best portable tool box depends on the job it’s intended for.
-While one individual may want a compact model for the garage that’s easy to carry, another might need a large wheeled unit to transport easily.
-Learn about the different factors and features to keep in mind when comparing portable tool boxes.
+Finding the best portable tool box depends on the intended use.
+A DIYer may want an easy-to-carry compact model for the garage, but a builder might need a large wheeled unit for easy transport.
+Here, you’ll learn about the factors and features to remember when comparing portable tool boxes.
 We tested quite a few tool-box types to get a good idea of the best models in a variety of categories.

-Generally, portable tool boxes can be divided into two types: those that can be carried and those with wheels.
+Generally, portable tool boxes come in two types: those with carrying handles and those with wheels.

-Rolling tool boxes generally have a larger capacity, so their wheels are their most important feature.
-Of course, they must be sturdy enough to support the weight of the tool box when loaded.
-Solid plastic wheels may be fragile and roll somewhat unpredictably over uneven surfaces.
-Nylon is more flexible, while rubber tires help absorb impact and usually roll quite freely.
+Rolling tool boxes generally have a larger capacity, which makes their wheels the most important feature.
+The wheels must support the full weight of the tool box when loaded.
+Solid plastic wheels are sometimes fragile and may be difficult to maneuver over uneven surfaces.
+Rubber tires are an upgrade—they help absorb impact and usually roll freely.

 Material and Construction

-Although a few specialty portable tool boxes are constructed with wood, most are made of steel or some type of heavy-duty resin or plastic—materials that are strong enough to hold up to regular home and job site use.
+Although a few wooden tool boxes are available, most sturdy tool boxes come in steel or some type of heavy-duty resin or plastic—materials that are strong enough to hold up to frequent home and jobsite use.

-Steel is extremely tough and withstands impact well.
+Steel is extremely tough and can withstand impact.
 It might dent, but it’s unlikely to break.
 Of course, steel weighs a lot more than other materials.
-Also, if the surface finish (typically, a powder coat) gets damaged, it can rust.
+Also, if the surface finish (typically, a powder coat) gets damaged, the box can rust.

-Plastic often varies widely in quality, and cheap portable tool boxes may be fragile.
-However, those made of polypropylene or structural foam (an injection-molded plastic) can rival steel in strength and durability.
+Plastic tool boxes vary widely in quality, and inexpensive versions may be fragile.
+However, those made of molded polypropylene or structural foam (an injection-molded plastic) can rival steel in strength and durability.
 Some of these models also have metal reinforcement.

 Size and Storage Options

 Organization options vary widely.
-Lift-out trays and containers add versatility, but sometimes these are optional extras not included in the base price.
-Consider not only how the existing tools will fit but also whether the tool box has enough space for additional equipment if needed.
+Lift-out trays and containers add versatility, but the base models may not include these optional extras.
+Consider not only how existing tools will fit into the box but also whether the tool box has enough space for additional equipment the user may acquire later.

-On some occasions, having two or more portable tool boxes is preferable to a single large one.
-Users may need a compact model for DIY essentials, for example, plus a wheeled version for garage and yard tools.
-Other situations and work styles might make it more convenient to have one box for hand tools and another for power tools.
+Sometimes, two or more portable tool boxes make a better setup than a single large one.
+Users may need a compact model for DIY essentials plus a wheeled version for garage or project tools.
+Other situations, work styles, and tool collections might warrant one box for hand tools and another for power tools.

-While much depends on the individual user, portable tool box manufacturers also produce modular systems.
-For example, a wheeled tool box may have an extending handle, with smaller units that stack on top.
+Although a lot depends on individual preferences and needs, portable tool box manufacturers also produce modular systems to meet various needs.
+For example, a wheeled tool box may have an extendable handle that allows space for smaller units to stack on top.

 Our Top Picks